 The COE can also be used as a shortcut for many applicants who currently receive certain accommodations in college or on the job.
-Test takers with LD, ADHD, TBI, ASD, psychiatric disabilities and/or physical disabilities requesting 50% extended test time or less and/or extra break time can use the COE in this way.
+Test takers with LD, ADHD, TBI, ASD, psychiatric disabilities and/or physical disabilities requesting 50% extended test time or less and/or extra breaks can use the COE in this way.
 Additionally, many test takers who are blind, have low vision or are deaf or hard of hearing can use the COE as a shortcut.
 (Refer to the Bulletin Supplement for Test Takers with Disabilities or Health-related Needs for details about using the COE if the test taker has low vision or is blind, deaf or hard of hearing.)

 - If the test taker sends disability documentation along with a signed COE, will that increase the chance of receiving testing accommodations?